 Creating a More Positive Pregnancy Experience

 Nurse-midwife Pauline Jalisi of Malawi learned to conduct ultrasounds for pregnant women at the Zingwangwa Health Center to help detect maternal and fetal complications early.
 With new equipment and new skills, midwives in 10 health centers in the Blantyre City area are creating a more positive pregnancy experience for the many women they care for.

 How We Make an Impact

 Nurses and midwives have the hands-on experience, practical skills, passion and knowledge needed to bring real change to the formal health care system.
-We work to reduce systemic and gender-related barriers, so nurses and midwives can lead at all levels of the health care system.
+We work with ministries of health and other partners to reduce systemic and gender-related barriers, so nurses and midwives can lead at all levels of the health care system.